bozonx/stt-gateway-microservice/docs/API.md

 - `restorePunctuation` (boolean, optional)
   - If true, provider is requested to restore/add punctuation in the transcript.
   - Defaults to `true` when the service/provider supports it (e.g., AssemblyAI).
+- `language` (string, optional)
+  - Explicit language code for the audio, e.g., `en`, `ru`, `en-US`.
+  - When omitted, provider auto-detection may be used if supported by the provider.
 - `apiKey` (string, optional)
   - If provided, used as the provider API key for this request (BYO key).
   - If omitted, the service will fall back to `ASSEMBLYAI_API_KEY` from environment.